philip-stgn/ACE_Koeri/README.md

 ## Why It’s Useful
 **If you're an investor:**
-- Get a quick overview
+- Get a overview of multiple startups
 - Stay in the loop with real-time insights
-- Save tons of time reviewing startups
+- Save tons of time

 **If you're a founder:**
 - Speed up your funding journey